LinEAS: End-to-end Learning of Activation Steering with a Distributional Loss: Conclusion

 \section{Conclusion}

-We proposed \method, a novel framework to learn lightweight interventions on activations to steer model generation towards a desired property, with safety applications, such as avoiding toxic outputs, or style changes, both for LLM and text-to-image diffusion.
-Our approach learns a set of univariate maps that reshape a source to a target distribution with an improved loss that yields improved controllability and robustness.
+We propose \method, a novel framework to learn lightweight interventions on activations to steer model generation towards a desired property. \method achieves state-of-the-art performance among steering methods on safety applications, such as avoiding toxic outputs, or style changes, both for LLMs (\gemmatwob, \qwenonefiveb and \qwensevenb) and text-to-image generation (DMD2).
+Our approach learns a set of univariate maps that reshape a source to a target activation distribution, with an improved loss that yields improved controllability and robustness.
 Unlike previous methods, such as~\cite{rodriguez2024controllinglanguagediffusionmodels,li2024inference}, which require local adjustments and manual layer selection, our method optimizes the transformation globally in an end-to-end fashion.
-This approach also allows for the incorporation of flexible regularizers, such group-sparse and sparse, allowing for the automatic selection of both layers and neurons on which to intervene upon.
-Our method is cheap to train and use, and effective with very low data (32 exemplar sentences from both source and target sets), and achieves state-of-the-art toxicity reduction on the TET and RTP datasets, while maintaining perplexity and MMLU performance on all the tested models (\gemmatwob, \deepseeksevenb, \qwenonefiveb and \qwensevenb).
-We demonstrate interesting tradeoffs arising from enforcing sparsity of these transforms and much improved compositional properties.
-We also show that \method interventions can be applied using variable strength in a text-to-image application.
+We find that this global optimization makes \method more precise than layer-wise training, where errors accumulate layer after layer.
+This makes \method more effective with very low data (32 exemplar sentences from both source and target sets) while its distributional nature provides an intervention strength parameter that is continuous and bounded, making it more intuitive to apply.
+This approach also allows for the incorporation of flexible regularizers, such as group-sparse and sparse, allowing for automatic selection of layers and/or neurons, leading to improved utility.
 The code will be publicly available shortly.